prikhi/hledger-stockquotes/README.md

 ### API Limits

-AlphaVantage has an API request limit of 5 requests per limit.
+AlphaVantage has an API request limit of 5 requests per minute.
 `hledger-stockquotes` enforces this limit on a per-command basis.
 A single run will fetch 5 price histories, wait 60 seconds, fetch 5 more, etc. Running multiple `hledger-stockquotes` commands in sequence will not enforce this limit